smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 * Anyone can call the `addFunds()` function, not just the Upkeep owner.
 * To withdraw funds, cancel the Upkeep.

-## Maintaining a minimum balance
+# Maintain a Minimum Balance
 To ensure that the Chainlink Keepers are compensated for performance, there is an expected minimum balance on each Upkeep.
 If your funds drop below this amount, the Upkeep will not be performed.

 The minimum balance is calculated using the current fast gas price, the Gas Limit you entered for your Upkeep, and the max gas multiplier (see `gasCeilingMultiplier` in [configuration of the registry](../overview/#configuration)).

 It is recommended that you maintain a balance that is a multiple (3-5x) of the minimum balance to account for gas price fluctuations.

-## Congratulations!
+# Registration Completion
-After you register your Upkeep, it has been approved, and you have added sufficient funds, the Chainlink Keeper Network will begin to simulate `checkUpkeep` calls and execute your contract's `performUpkeep` function as needed.
+After you register your Upkeep and it has been approved with sufficient funds, the Chainlink Keeper Network will begin to simulate `checkUpkeep` calls and execute your contract's `performUpkeep` function as needed.

-You have now built and registered a Keeper Compatible contract with the Chainlink Keeper Network.
-Wohoo!
+You have now successfully built and registered a Keeper Compatible contract with the Chainlink Keeper Network.

 <!-- Once we know how developers get stuck, add a next step about troubleshooting -->